Professor of Political Science

 Curriculum Vitae

 Stephen P. Nicholson is the Philip H. Alston Jr. Distinguished Professor, Department of Political Science, University of Georgia.
-He received his B.A. from the University of California, Los Angeles in 1989 and his Ph.D. from the University of California, Davis in 1998.
-His research interests include mass public behavior, public opinion, political psychology and direct democracy.
+He received his B.A. from the University of California, Los Angeles and his Ph.D. from the University of California, Davis.
+His research interests include mass public behavior, public opinion, political psychology, and direct democracy.

 His research has been recognized with two notable awards.
 In 1999, he won the American Political Science Association’s E.E.
 Schattschneider Award for the Best dissertation in American Politics, and in 2006 he was awarded the Emerging Scholar Award for the American Political Science’s section on Elections, Public Opinion and Voting Behavior.
 Dr. Nicholson has been awarded numerous grants for his research, including a grant from the National Science Foundation.